 Maybe the IPA’s dominance is winding down.
 Perhaps people new to craft beer need alternatives to wacky double dry-hopped brews.
 Or that no one can drink IPA all the time and there are, in fact, occasions where straightforward frosty suds are all a beer enthusiast needs.

 Most likely, we think, is that the most talented lager brewers (Suarez, Live Oak, pFriem, Threes, etc.) have garnered passionate followings and folks are eager for their lagers.
-Whatever the case may be, expect to see lagers continue climbing the popularity ladder among beer styles and earn greater esteem among craft beer fans.
+Whatever the case may be, expect to see lagers continue climbing the popularity ladder among beer styles and earn greater esteem among craft beer fans and even homebrewers.
+Learn how to make your own favorite lager at home.

 — AC, Contributor